e-iceblue/Spire.PDF-for-.NET/README.md

 <p>VBDemos-VS2010.sln</p>
 <p><strong>Data<strong>( all the files and images that are applied in projects)</p>
 <p><strong>SampleCenter.exe<strong>( demonstrates all the effect of the tasks)</p>

-All the projects in “Demos” can be performed on .NET 2.0 and above.
-Here I list all the demos in every project and after I will also introduce some important features of this PDF component that are not packed in the source code.
+<p>All the projects in “Demos” can be performed on .NET 2.0 and above.
+Here I list all the demos in every project and after I will also introduce some important features of this PDF component that are not packed in the source code.</p>
 <p><strong>Quick Guide<strong></p>
 <p>Draw “HelloWorld”(How to get start)
 <p>Add Simple image</p>